-Sometimes also known as imposters or mini sharks, these species are always a welcome addition for your tank.
+Sometimes also known as imposters or mini sharks, these species are always a welcome addition to your tank.
 You should know that some species are more aggressive and can prey on smaller fishes.

 If you’re planning to introduce one of them into your home aquarium but don’t know where to start, worry not!
 Today, we will look at 11 of the most popular freshwater sharks for your aquarium.

 What is a Freshwater Aquarium Sharks Actually?

 Before jumping in, it seems appropriate to first understand what makes a freshwater aquarium fish a “shark”.
 The good news is there are several characteristics that distinguish them!

 They all come from the Pangasiidae or Cyprinidae family, which are actually the species of catfish and carps respectively.
 Native to the tropics including areas in Southeast Asia and Africa, they share a home to many species of aquarium fish.

 With pointed dorsal fins, bodies resembling torpedoes, and forked tails, they tend to swim actively in the mid to bottom water environment.
 In addition to being relatively aggressive, these similar traits have gained them the name of the shark!

 On the downside, and true to its name, most of these sharks aren’t a good choice for beginner tank owners.
 A lot of them grow to be extremely aggressive and large!
 Although if you’re especially keen on keeping them, the small and peaceful Roseline Torpedo Shark would be the best choice.

 Once you amass enough aquarium experience and expertise, you can start thinking about these fishes.
 In fact, they’re a common aquarium fish that you can find easily in most stores.
 Not to mention that they are easy to feed and quite adaptable.

 As long as you know what each of the sharks is all about, then it’s all good!
 At the end of the day, they are a truly captivating breed that many aquarium hobbyists just cannot resist.